Canning Potatoes

 Servings: 7 quart jars

-Yes, you really must peel your potatoes.
-Even the tiny ones.
+Yes, you really must peel.
 The reason is that the spores that can cause issues with botulism are found in the soil.
 Since the potato grows directly in the soil, there is a higher chance that botulism may be a risk.
 This is the same with all root crops.

 I cook potatoes with the skins on for dinner.
-But for canning, I’ll go ahead and skin the potato.
-Then we’ll have fried potato skins for supper the night after I can potatoes.
+But for canning, I’ll go ahead and scrub the well then peel.
+Then we’ll have fried potato skins for supper.

-What About Raw Packing Potatoes to Get a Better Texture?
+What About Raw Packing to Get a Better Texture?

 What Potato is Best for Canning?

-You can use any potato for canning, but look for a less starchy potato.
-Red skinned works best.
-Large, white, baking potatoes are not the best for canning purposes.
+You can use any potato, but the best potatoes will be lower starch content.
+Red skinned potatoes works best. (peeled of course) Large, white, baking potatoes are not the best for canning purposes.
 They tend to be more on the starchy side.
-Red or gold potatoes do much better.
+Red or Yukon gold potatoes do much better.

 How to Reduce Starchiness in Home Canned Potatoes

-Rinse, rinse, and rinse again to reduce starchy, cloudy potato water.
+Rinse, rinse, and rinse again to reduce starchy, cloudy water.
 You’ll get the first rinse as you cut up your potatoes, drain then bring to a boil to partially cook, and then drain that water and finally add fresh water to your jars; do not use the cooking water.
 Adding clean, fresh water will reduce the amount of starch in the jars.
+That high starch content is unappealing but not dangerous.

 Pin This for Later: